 Now you know which cleanser you should be using, here’s how you can get the most from your cleanser:

 - If you wear heavy makeup use a double cleansing method.
-First remove your makeup with a makeup wipe, micellar water, a foam, or gel cleanser, then follow with a cleanser suitable for your skin type.
+First remove your makeup with an oil cleanser, or if you don’t have one, use a makeup wipe, micellar water, and then follow with a cleanser suitable for your skin type.
 Follow with a toner or micellar water.

 - Always use warm water to wash your face.
 Studies have shown hot water can dry out your skin, increase the likeliness cleansers will irritate your skin, and even cause damage to your facial capillaries and the barrier function of the skin’s surface.
 Once your face is clean, use a splash of cold water to close your pores.